 If after these first two steps you are still not finding that your complaint has been properly dealt with, then it is strongly advisable that you get in touch with the Energy Ombudsman.

-The Energy Ombudsman is an impartial body that was set up specifically to resolve disagreements between energy companies and their consumers.
+The Energy Ombudsman is an impartial body that was set up specifically to resolve disagreements between energy suppliers and their consumers.
 The Energy Ombudsman wields real power and energy companies are forced to listen to them once they make a decision over a certain issue.

 If the Energy Ombudsman decides upon a possible solution to your complaint then you have 28 days in which to accept that solution.
 If you do accept the solution that they have provided, then your energy company has no choice but to comply with their demands.
 If you decide not to accept the decision that the Energy Ombudsman has made, then you are still free to pursue your complaint through the other avenues available to you.